|Ex-dividend date||20 May 2021|

 If you sell any of your shares at a profit, you may have to pay capital gains tax and should submit a self-assessment tax form.

-What should I do if I lose my dividend cheque or tax voucher?
+What should I do if I lose my dividend cheque?

 Dividend cheques are currently valid for one year from the date of payment.
-After this time, return any uncashed cheques to Equiniti who will either arrange for the dividend amount to be paid directly into your nominated bank account or issue a replacement.
+After this time, you can return any uncashed cheques to Equiniti who will either arrange for the dividend amount to be paid directly into your nominated bank account or issue a replacement.
 There may be an administration charge for this service.